 Sometimes after world meetings, France and Russia will go see a ballet together.

 He's very attracted to others' smells, and has expressed a strong preference for a faint, flowery smell (canon)

-Due to treasure gained and sold from conquests in his youth, Francis has amassed a fair amount of money, which supports his exquisite tastes.
+Due to treasure gained and sold from conquests in his youth, and a vineyard he maintains in southern France, Francis has amassed a fair amount of money, which supports his exquisite tastes.

 Francis likes Lady Gaga

 Francis has slightly wider hips than most men, which are what give him that curvy backside he's got going on

 France will generally avoid swearing; he finds it very inelegant and a sign of an impoverished vocabulary.

 France regularly bets against England during the Olympics (They take bets on their former colonies when they're going up against each other)

 After centuries of fencing (which he continues to this day), France is incredibly skilled in swordplay